-As hard as it may be to comprehend, David Bowie’s Drive-In Saturday was released forty years ago on this day in 1973.
+As hard as it may be to comprehend, David Bowie’s Drive-In Saturday single was released forty five years ago on this day in 1973.

 The track was backed by the non-album Ziggy Stardust outtake, Round And Round, a Chuck Berry song originally titled Around And Around.

 Drive-In Saturday was the second single taken from the forthcoming Aladdin Sane album (it was the follow up to The Jean Genie), and it made #3 on the UK’s official single chart.